HerzBoi/HerzBoi/README.md

   - Minecraft
   - Skyrim
   - Cyberpunk 2077
-- 3D rednering and game engines
+- 3D rendering and game engines

 ## Fun Facts
 - I play the drums and if it isn't evident I enjoy playing games.
 I also loves cars and the mechanical aspect of them.